Skip to main content

 How to Start an LLC in Nebraska

 A Nebraska limited liability company (LLC) offers legal separation between a business and its owners.
 It costs $100-$110 to file your Certificate of Organization with the Nebraska Secretary of State, which is the legal document that officially forms your LLC.
-You’ll also have to take care of a new federal filing called the Beneficial Ownership Information Report.
+You can tackle the paperwork yourself, or hire someone like Northwest to do it for you.
+Once the paperwork is submitted, you’ll need to do a few other things to secure your privacy and limited liability protection.

 Here’s everything you need to do to get your Nebraska LLC up and running.